 Axsome Therapeutics (AXSM) Received its Third Buy in a Row

-After Cantor Fitzgerald and Ladenburg Thalmann & Co. gave Axsome Therapeutics (NASDAQ: AXSM) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Ram Selvaraju reiterated a Buy rating on Axsome Therapeutics today and set a price target of $170.00.
-The company’s shares closed last Monday at $98.74, close to its 52-week high of $104.98.
+After Ladenburg Thalmann & Co. and Guggenheim gave Axsome Therapeutics (NASDAQ: AXSM) a Buy rating last month, the company received another Buy, this time from Cantor Fitzgerald.
+Analyst Charles Duncan reiterated a Buy rating on Axsome Therapeutics today and set a price target of $125.00.
+The company’s shares closed last Monday at $103.83, close to its 52-week high of $109.94.

-According to TipRanks.com, Selvaraju is a 4-star analyst with an average return of 4.8% and a 50.1% success rate.
-Selvaraju covers the Healthcare sector, focusing on stocks such as Taro Pharmaceutical Industries, Turning Point Therapeutics, and Biospecifics Technologies.
+According to TipRanks.com, Duncan is a 5-star analyst with an average return of 12.6% and a 51.7% success rate.
+Duncan covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, ACADIA Pharmaceuticals, and Adamas Pharmaceuticals.

-Currently, the analyst consensus on Axsome Therapeutics is a Strong Buy with an average price target of $123.50, implying a 22.6% upside from current levels.
-In a report issued on December 16, Cantor Fitzgerald also reiterated a Buy rating on the stock with a $104.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Axsome Therapeutics with a $132.00 average price target, which is a 22.0% upside from current levels.
+In a report issued on December 16, Guggenheim also reiterated a Buy rating on the stock with a $158.00 price target.

 See today’s analyst top recommended stocks >>